james-schwartzkopf/blue-shot/README.md

 ### Chrome

-Currently no known issues with Chrome.
+Currently no known issues specific to Chrome.

 ### Firefox

-Currently no known issues with Firefox.
+Currently no known issues specific to Firefox.

 ## IE11

-Currently no known issues with IE11, however as mentioned above IE will be supported on a "Best Effort" basis.
+Currently no known issues specific to IE11, however as mentioned above IE will be supported on a "Best Effort" basis.

 ### Safari